BeatrizBravo/terraformONE/README.md

 2. Update your system
 <br>
-(It is going be asking you for permissions, the password you set up before.)
+(It is going be asking you for permissions, use the password you set up before.)
 <br>

    ```bash